itislab/alpheus/README.md

 - Incrementally computes only that data which were affected by a change.
 - Allows to reproduce the data.

-## Supports for standard tools and languges
+## Support for standard tools and languages

 _todo_